rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 ```bash
 source ~/catkin_ws/devel/setup.bash
 ```
-To pass a service argument to */set_map*, ensure you press the tab key (more than twice) before executing the below command:
+To pass an argument to the service */set_map*, press the tab key (more than twice) to complete the *rosservice call* command:
 ```bash
 rosservice call /set_map "map:
   header: